Community Ecology Research

 Dr. Roman Alther

-As an Oberassistent/Senior research assistant in the Altermatt lab, I’m involved in teaching, supervision, and many of the lab’s research activities.
+As a senior scientist in the Altermatt lab, I’m involved in teaching, supervision, and many of the lab’s research activities.
 My research focuses on amphipod systematics and faunistics, both in epigean and subterranean ecosystems, with a focus on Switzerland.
 Amphipods as model organisms help me to gain a deeper insight into processes forming biodiversity patterns over time and space.
 More specifically, dendritic aquatic systems represent a suitable study system wherein different ecological and evolutionary mechanics, such as dispersal, invasion and speciation, can be studied.
 Subterranean habitats are unique ecosystems with a long-lasting evolutionary history and interesting both from a biogeographic and ecosystem functioning perspective, but currently under anthropogenic stress.

 Dr. Rosetta C. Blackman